Epiconcept-Paris/EHR-BSI/README.md

 ## Workflow Overview

 1. **Data Loading:** Raw surveillance data is loaded (CSV for Malta, Excel for Estonia)
-2. **Dictionary Application:** Data dictionaries are applied for standardization using `epiuf` package
+2. **Dictionary Application:** Column names are standardized using country-specific Excel dictionaries
+3. **Lookup Application:** Values are transformed using country-specific lookup tables from Excel files
-3. **Country-Specific Processing:** Internal helper functions handle country-specific data transformations
+4. **Country-Specific Processing:** Internal helper functions handle country-specific data transformations
-4. **Table Creation:** Four EHR-BSI tables are generated (ehrbsi, patient, isolate, res)
+5. **Table Creation:** Four EHR-BSI tables are generated (ehrbsi, patient, isolate, res)
-5. **Episode Calculation:** BSI episodes are identified and classified using ECDC definitions
+6. **Episode Calculation:** BSI episodes are identified and classified using ECDC definitions
-6. **Aggregation:** Episode counts are aggregated back to the ehrbsi summary table
+7. **Aggregation:** Episode counts are aggregated back to the ehrbsi summary table
-7. **Output:** Results are returned as a list and optionally saved as Excel workbook
+8. **Output:** Results are returned as a list and optionally saved as Excel workbook

 ## Helper Functions